AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 If you've followed these instructions to this point, that will be vpc-087ecb6f.
 Add all three subnets to the availability list.

-Add listeners for both HTTP and HTTPS.
+Add listeners for both HTTP and HTTPS. and add both subnets.
 Whatever you name your load balancer, make a note of the name for later.

-Under "Configure Security Settings," select both subnets and continue.
+Under "Configure Security Settings," leave the defaults.

 Under "configure security groups," select the group called "csg-jsapps-containers."
 Create a new target group for the HTTPS protocol and make a note of the name you give it.
 Skip registering targets for now.
 ECS will register them for us.